MikaelKasunic/Project-one/README.md

 - __Design__

   - The colors displayes visual effects with maintaining easy navigation throughout the pages.
+  - The font styles are clear and easy to read
   - The options on the page is clear, and no extra information to disturb the user.
   - The contrast between colors are very clear for the user so there is no parts that is disturbing to read.
   - Video is NOT set to autoplay, so the user can decide for themselves to play the video or not.